rafaelruch/agendapro/replit.md

 # AgendaPro - Sistema SaaS Multi-Tenant de Gerenciamento de Agendas

 ## Overview
 AgendaPro is a multi-tenant SaaS appointment management system designed for businesses.
-It provides comprehensive tools for managing clients, services, and appointments with complete data isolation for each tenant.
+It provides comprehensive tools for managing clients, services, **professionals**, and appointments with complete data isolation for each tenant.
 The platform includes a robust REST API for integration with automation tools like N8N, aiming to deliver a scalable and secure scheduling solution for the service industry.

 ## User Preferences
 I prefer simple language and clear explanations.
 I want iterative development with frequent, small updates.
 Please ask for my approval before making any major architectural changes or significant feature implementations.
 Ensure all code is well-documented and follows best practices.